-Personal Data, including, but not limited to, names, contact details, and other Personal Data that are uploaded by the Data Exporter to the Services in the course of using the Services.
+Personal Data, including, but not limited to, names, contact details, user tasks, communications between users, and other Personal Data that are entered or uploaded by the Data Exporter to the Services in the course of using the Services.

 Sensitive data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the data, restrictions for onward transfers or additional security measures.